Meet our Staff

 Jacki grew up in Maryville and graduated from Maryville High School in 1993.

 After attending Brigham Young University in Provo, UT, and living in Los Angeles for a few years, she decided to return home to Missouri to raise her family.
-She and her husband have two children and live near Lock Springs.
+She and her husband have two children and live in Sweet Springs.

-She joined the NNL in 2006, and in addition to writing feature stories, she also covers school board and other public meetings, events and court.
-She writes the occasional column, “That they might have joy,” is in charge of social media (Facebook and Twitter) for the paper and helps proofread before printing.
+Jacki joined the NNL in 2006, and in addition to writing feature stories, she covers schools, events, the courts and other public entities.
+She also writes the occasional column, “That they might have joy,” and a road trip column, “Wandering Alongside the Woods.”
+In addition, she handles the paper’s social media sites (Facebook, Twitter, Pinterest and YouTube) and helps proofread before printing.

-She earned a BA in English from BYU and plans to graduate with a second degree, that is a bachelor of science in journalism, from Northwest Missouri State University in 2012.
+She earned a BA in English from BYU and a BS in journalism from Northwest Missouri State University.

-An avid sports fan, especially college football and basketball, Jacki also enjoys keeping up with her BYU Cougars, reading, laughing, snow, peach rings, road trips and spending time with her family.
+An avid sports fan, especially college football and basketball, Jacki also enjoys keeping up with her BYU Cougars, laughing, snow, reading, Red Vines, mountains, road trips and spending time with her family.